J-Alejandro-Gamba-S/Similarity-rsa-project/README.md

 We also thank the members of the PAC Lab at the University of Florida for their feedback and support throughout this project.

+## 📄 License ##

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+If you use this code or dataset in your work, please cite the original paper as described in the main manuscript and supplementary materials.

+Note: The datasets provided (`data/similarity_task_english.csv`, `data/similarity_task_spanish.csv`) are shared for non-commercial academic use only.
+Please contact the author for reuse beyond this scope.